kwanjas3/cmigscript/readme.md

 JAVA VERSION - AEM_XML.java

-put extracted directory in same path, rename the filename to whatever
+put extracted directory in same path as java class modify line 57 to the path you are trying to add the root/responsive grid to (as per the TODO instructions)